MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 ## Rollout timeline and testing guidance

-Starting in Microsoft Edge 109, an enterprise policy (**[MicrosoftRootStoreEnabled](/deployedge/microsoft-edge-policies#microsoftrootstoreenabled)**) and a flag in *edge://flags* (“Microsoft Root Store”) is available to control when the built-in root store and certificate verifier are used.
+Starting in Microsoft Edge 109, an enterprise policy (**[MicrosoftRootStoreEnabled](/deployedge/microsoft-edge-policies#microsoftrootstoreenabled)**) and a flag in *edge://flags* ("Microsoft Root Store") is available to control when the built-in root store and certificate verifier are used.

 Devices that aren't managed by the enterprise started receiving the feature via a Controlled Feature Rollout (CFR) in Microsoft Edge 109 and reached 100% of non-managed devices in Edge 111.
 For more information, see [Microsoft Edge configurations and experimentation](/deployedge/edge-configuration-and-experiments), which explains how CFRs in Microsoft Edge work.
 For enterprise-managed devices, the existing platform-provided implementation was used through Microsoft Edge 111.